You can also order this Christmas cake through my food voyageur shop

 Can I do an eggless Sri Lankan Christmas cake?

-How do I wrap Sri Lankan Christmas cake?
+How do I wrap a Sri Lankan Christmas cake?

 Firstly wrap it with tissue paper or oil paper